Harrisburg, Illinois: Media

 The Daily Register, based in Harrisburg, has been providing coverage of news for southeastern Illinois since 1869, and is owned by GateHouse Media.
 It is the major daily newspaper serving Harrisburg, Saline County, and distributes to Paducah, Kentucky, Cape Girardeau, Missouri, and Mount Vernon, Illinois.
 The second major newspaper is The Eldorado Daily Journal, based in Eldorado and operated by GateHouse as a sister newspaper to the Register.
 Newspapers are also delivered into the city from as far away as Evansville, Chicago, and St. Louis.
 It is often included in the Illinois–Indiana–Kentucky tri-state area.

 Harrisburg has one television station licensed directly to the city; WSIL-TV.
 Broadcasting on channel 3, it is the ABC affiliate for a wide area of southern Illinois, western Kentucky and southeastern Missouri.
 The station's studios reside in nearby Carterville.
-There is one major AM broadcasting station in Harrisburg, WEBQ 1240 (also on 93.7 FM), a now country music station that has broadcast news and music to the region since the 1930s, its FM sister station (WEBQ-FM) is a St. Louis Cardinals affiliate and airs an adult standards format.
-WOOZ 99.9 FM Z100 has tToday's Best Country is also licensed to the city, with studios in nearby Carterville.
+There is one major AM broadcasting station in Harrisburg, WEBQ 1240 (also on 93.7 FM), now a country music station that has broadcast news and music to the region since the 1930s, its FM sister station (WEBQ-FM) is a St. Louis Cardinals affiliate and airs an adult standards format.
+WOOZ 99.9 FM Z100, operating a country format, is also licensed to the city, with studios in nearby Carterville.